j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/npm-publish.md

 ## Dry-run (Testing your package locally)

-Test out your package locally to ensure that everything works before publihsing it to the npm registry.
+Test out your package locally to ensure that everything works before publishing it to the npm registry.
 You can do this by invoking `npm install` and providing the path to your package e.g.:

 `$ npm install /path/to/your/package`

 Another thing to do is to review the contents of the published package to make sure that it doesn't include any sensitive or unnecessary information.
 You can perform a `dry-run` with:

 ```sh
 $ npm publish --dry-run